Insights: Articles & Resources by Oliver Inc.

 To compete, white or private label OTC products tend to mirror the packaging designs and visual cues employed by national brands.
 The more precise the color match, the more they are able to borrow from the branding strength established by name brands.

 With the recently developed Pantone EG Color Guide, seasoned manufacturers can now utilize EG for near-exact color matching for private or white labels, while reducing costs and expediting their print runs.

-Although extended gamut printing can now produce near exact matches of almost all digital images, it doesn’t always apply.
-For one, even though there are more than 1,800 color options, there are still some colors that are unable to be matched using EG. These include some colors on the PMS color chart, pastels, and highly fluorescent pigments.
+Although extended gamut printing can now produce near-exact matches of almost all digital images, it doesn’t always apply.
+For one, even though there are more than 1,800 color options, there are still some colors that are unable to be matched using EG. These include some on the PMS color chart, pastels, and highly fluorescent pigments.